SpikeHD/OpenMCPanel/README.md

 ./omcp --help
 ```

+> [!NOTE]
+> If you'd just like to play around with OpenMCPanel, you can specfiy `--address <your_external_ip>` which will expose the server
+> (INSECURELY, no HTTPS!) to the web without the need for a reverse proxy.
+This is NOT recommended for anything more than brief testing.
+>
+> You can also (again, SUPER INSECURE, only use this for testing/evalutation) specify `--no-auth` to disable the username/password requirement.
+> Again, this is NOT recommended for anything more than brief testing.

 3. After reviewing the options, start the server with a configuration of your liking:
 ```bash
 # Windows